 - If you choose an unconditional firm you cannot, by definition, have an insurance choice.
 You are therefore locked-in to going to that uni only.

 - If you accept an unconditional offer with unknown A-level grades as your firm you are committed to going to that university, whatever grades you get on results day.
 Since the offer is unconditional you are not eligible for adjustment even if you exceed the grades normally required for that course.

 - If you change your mind once you have firmed an unconditional place, you then have no alternative other than to ask to be released from that choice and wait for Clearing.
 This can be risky, as the course you want may not be available in Clearing.

 - A-level results will still matter.
 Many graduate recruitment schemes use high UCAS points or grades as selection criteria so it's really important that you work hard to achieve the best grades possible.

 Accepting a conditional offer as your firm and an unconditional offer as your insurance is possible, and this has the advantage that you then definitely have a university place.
 However, many of the universities making unconditional offers to an A-level candidate do this only if you accept their offer as your firm - the offer will be withdrawn if you make it your insurance.
 You should therefore check very carefully the exact terms of any unconditional offer when making this decision.

-One strategy that might help: Write the name of each Uni and the course title at the top of a separate piece of paper, along with the exact wording of the Offer.
+Write the name of each uni and the course title at the top of a separate piece of paper, along with the exact wording of the Offer.
 Divide the page into 2 columns: